-Its wholly-owned subsidiary, Indiva Inc. is a licensed producer of marijuana under the Cannabis Act and Cannabis Regulations (formerly Health Canada's Access to Cannabis for Medical Purposes Regulations "ACMPR"), focused on cultivating cannabis as well as expanding its production facility in London, Ontario to include extraction as well as manufacturing of derivative products.
-The Company received the sales amendment to its licence August 10, 2018.
+Its wholly-owned subsidiary, Indiva Inc. is a licensed producer of marijuana under the Cannabis Act and Cannabis Regulations (formerly Health Canada's Access to Cannabis for Medical Purposes Regulations "ACMPR"), in London, Ontario, focused on cultivating cannabis and manufacturing derivative products.
+The Company is expanding its production facility to include extraction as well.
+The Company received the sales amendment to its licence on August 10, 2018.

-The address of the Company's corporate office is 343 Preston Street, 11th Floor, Ottawa, Ontario, K1S 1N4.
+The address of the Company's corporate office is 333 Preston Street, Suite 710, Ottawa, Ontario, K1S 5N4.